-- Conforming to The Institute of Internal Auditor's code of ethics and demonstrating the highest level of integrity, objectivity, confidentiality, and competency. - Building strong and effective working relationships with the UNC System Office personnel, UNC Board of Governors, and other stakeholders through mutual respect and teamwork. - Providing risk-based and objective assurance quality auditing and consulting services to the UNC System Office and its affiliated organizations.
+- Conforming to The Institute of Internal Auditor's code of ethics and demonstrating the highest level of integrity, objectivity, confidentiality, and competency. - Building strong and effective working relationships with the UNC System Office personnel, UNC the Board of Governors of the University of North Carolina, and other stakeholders through mutual respect and teamwork. - Providing risk-based and objective assurance quality auditing and consulting services to the UNC System Office and its affiliated organizations.